 - Install Car Seats and Buckle Up Correctly: With the different car seat and booster seat options, they must be correctly installed for maximum safety.
 Once you decide on the correct seat, make sure you follow the instructions for installation.
 Life is very busy, but during Child Passenger Safety Week, you can visit a car seat check in your community to confirm that your child’s car seat is properly installed.

 - Don’t Forget to Register Your Car Seat: When you purchase a car seat or booster seat for your child, do not forget to register it with the manufacturer.
 Registering your car seat will allow you to receive important updates, including any defects discovered and safety recalls for your car seat.
 This way, you can make sure there are no problems or safety concerns with the car seat you purchased for your child.

-- Drive Safe & Avoid Distractions: I’m sure everyone know how distracting children can be in the car.
+- Drive Safe & Avoid Distractions: I’m sure everyone knows how distracting children can be in the car.
 Many times, children cry and fight in the car or demand attention from the driver.
-This can be very distracting, especially if you are trying to sooth a child or break up a fight with a sibling.
-Distracted diving is a leading cause of accident and injuries.
+This can be very distracting, especially if you are trying to soothe a child or break up a fight with a sibling.
+Distracted driving is a leading cause of accidents and injuries.
 Make sure your focus is on the road and other traffic when driving with children.
 If there is another adult in the car with you, let them deal with the children when driving or, if necessary, pull over to a safe location.

 Following these tips and many others will help keep your children safe when traveling in a car.
 We know that life is very busy but taking a few minutes to make sure your child is in the right car seat or booster seat and that it is properly installed will help keep your child safe.